Prapthi564/DevOps-DevSecOps-Hackathon/README.md

 ## Challenges

-1. **Challenge 01: CI/CD with GitHub, Docker, and VS Code**
+1. **Challenge 01: Continuous Integration and Deployment for .NET Apps using GitHub Actions**
-   - Access GitHub Repository via VS Code
-   - Set up a local infrastructure using .NET and
-   - GitHub Project Repo and Infrastructure Repository
-      - Create a new project repository on GitHub linked to the GitHub account.
+   - Create a new repository on GitHub for the .NET application.
-      - Set up a new repository to store the infrastructure code and configurations.
-   - Configure GitHub Actions for building and pushing code.
-   - Modify the GitHub workflow file using Codespaces.
-      - Use Codespaces to access the GitHub repository.
-      - Edit the GitHub workflow file within the Codespaces environment to optimize the CI/CD pipeline.
+   - Initialize the repository with a basic .NET application structure or use an existing codebase.
+   - Setup CI/CD Workflow with GitHub Actions:
+   - Deployment Setup:
+      - Configure the workflow to deploy the .NET application using GitHub Actions and use appropriate deployment strategies such that the application is deployed over Azure.
+   - Integration Testing and Feature Modification:
+      - Modify an existing feature or add a new feature to the .NET application codebase which must be integrated seamlessly with the existing application functionalities.
 2. **Challenge 02: GitHub's Advanced Security Features**
    - Activate code scanning for the repository.
-      - Identify and address security vulnerabilities detected by the code scanner within the codebase.
+      - Code scanning is set up in a repository (which could be a sample or personal project) to identify security vulnerabilities within the codebase.
+At least three of these vulnerabilities are addressed, and detailed documentation, including their impact and the steps taken to fix them, is provided along with before-and-after code snippets.
    - Enable CodeQL alerts to proactively identify and resolve security issues.
+      - The challenge involves integrating CodeQL into a selected repository to proactively detect security issues.
+It includes analyzing and resolving a minimum of two high-priority security concerns flagged by CodeQL.
+The task requires meticulous documentation, outlining the fixing process, complexities encountered, and the reasoning behind the chosen solutions.
    - Enable repository security advisories to receive alerts about vulnerable dependencies.
    - Implement strategies to mitigate identified security risks in dependencies.
    - Configure **Dependabot** to track package versions and generate pull requests automatically for updating outdated packages.
    - Utilize secret scanning capabilities to detect and secure sensitive information within the repository.

 3. **Challenge 03: Monitoring** : **Guided Lab**
     - Monitoring with Application Insights.
       - Integrate Application Insights into a web application.